hyphanet/plugin-WebOfTrust/README.md

 5. Once the above step is finished, the green `Run` button in the main toolbar will show a run configuration for fred in its dropdown menu.
    Open the UI to edit it at `Run / Run Configurations...` and there set:
-   * `Gradle Tasks / Gradle tasks: jar copyRuntimeLibs`.
+   * `Gradle Tasks / Gradle tasks: jar copyRuntimeLibs`
       The latter ensures Gradle copies all dependency JARs of Freenet to a single directory which WoT will use.
      **TODO**: Prefix with `clean` task once it doesn't break `Version.class` anymore.